 The LAMP portfolio includes only securities and other obligations in which local governments in Louisiana are authorized to invest.
 Accordingly, LAMP investments are restricted to securities issued, guaranteed, or backed by the U.S. Treasury, the U.S. Government, or one of its agencies, enterprises, or instrumentalities, as well as repurchase agreements collateralized by those securities.
 The dollar-weighted-average portfolio maturity of LAMP assets is restricted to not more than 90 days, and consists of no securities with a maturity in excess of 397 days or 762 days for U.S. Government floating/variable rate investments.
 LAMP is designed to be highly liquid to give its participants immediate access to their account balances.
 The investments in LAMP are stated at fair value based on quoted market rates.
 The fair value is determined on a weekly basis by LAMP and the value of the position in the external investment pool is the same as the value of the pool shares.
-LAMP is subject to the regulatory oversight of the state treasurer and the board of directors.
 LAMP is not registered with the SEC as an investment company.

-At June 30, 2019, the weighted-average yield on the deposits at LAMP was 2.42% and the weighted-average maturity cannot exceed 90 days.
-The weighted-average maturity for LAMP's total investments was 43 days as of June 30, 2019.
+At June 30, 2020, the weighted-average yield on the deposits at LAMP was .52% and the weightedaverage maturity cannot exceed 90 days.
+The weighted-average maturity for LAMP's total investments was 43 days as of June 30, 2020.
 LAMP is rated AAAm by Standard & Poors.
 The District does not have credit or interest rate risk policies for investments.